-Discovering Thomas F. Torrance, his brothers James & David along with dozens of their students, has led me on a journey that is now in its 15th year.
-A journey that took me back through the development of Western theology to its roots deeply entrenched in the Eastern Church.
-When I first read Torrance’s book, “The Mediation Of Christ” I could not believe what I was reading.
-How is it, I thought, that I’d been raised in Church, gone through Bible College and had never heard any of what I was reading?
-The margins of that book are full of my reactions… exclamation points and “CAN THIS BE TRUE?
+Discovering Thomas F. Torrance, his brothers James & David, and dozens of their students have led me on a journey in its 15th year.
+It’s a journey that has taken me back through the development of Western theology to its roots, deeply entrenched in the Eastern Church.
+When I first read Torrance’s book, “The Mediation Of Christ,” I could not believe what I was reading.
+The book’s margins are full of my reactions… exclamation points, and “CAN THIS BE TRUE?
+How is it, I thought, that I’d been raised in Church, gone through Bible College, and had never heard anything I was reading?

-By the time I got to Torrance’s books on The Atonement and The Incarnation, my life had been forever changed.
+Torrance’s books on The Atonement and The Incarnation changed my life forever.

-The Torrance brothers and their students have played a significant role in the soft demolition and reconstruction of my theology.
-Without diminishing the importance of our personal relationship with God in Yeshua in any way, TF Torrance explains how the idea of our relationship with God has been abstracted from its proper place in our dogma.
+The Torrance brothers and their students have played a significant role in my theology’s soft demolition and reconstruction.
+Without diminishing the importance of our personal relationship with God in Jesus in any way, TF Torrance explains how the idea of our relationship with God has been abstracted from its proper place in our dogma.

-It turns out that our relationship with Yeshua and what we believe about Him is not the most important thing.
-The most important thing is Yeshua’s relationship with us and what He believes about us.
-He’ll never waiver or doubt or abandon His faith.
+Our relationship with Jesus and what we believe about Him is not the most important thing.
+The most important thing is Jesus’s relationship with us and His thoughts about us.
+He’ll never waiver, doubt, or abandon His faith.

-Our feeble grasp of Yeshua is itself firmly within His grasp of us.
+Our feeble grasp of Jesus is itself firmly within His grasp of us.

-Allow me to introduce you to my hero and mentor, Thomas Forsyth Torrance.
+Let me introduce you to my hero and mentor, Thomas Forsyth Torrance.